The world's largest kitchen

 green onions (white part only) OR onions (1 small onion = 3 shallots) + dash crushed garlic OR red onion OR green onions OR garlic

-How good does this recipe look to you?
+How good does this ingredient look to you?

 Leave a review or comment